Geeksltd/MSharp.Docs/Install/README.md

 If you experienced any problem try the following:
 1. Open a cmd and run Initialize.bat file and watch for errors.
 You might have missing components.
 2. Make sure all nuget packages are successfully restored.
+3. If your package did not restore correctly, remove the .nuget contents folder from C:\Users\{YOUR USER NAME}